zEuS0390/ppe-detection-for-construction-site-safety/README.md

 ## Installation
 To get started, install the required dependencies.
 It is highly recommended to use virtual environment ([Pipenv](https://pypi.org/project/pipenv/), [Virtualenv](https://pypi.org/project/virtualenv/)) to isolate them to the system.

+There are some dependencies that are not included in the script.
+Download and install them first before continuing to the next step.

-Just run this script and it will handle the installation.
+After that, just run this script and it will handle the installation.
 ```
 ./scripts/linux/install.sh
 ```